 7. An Anthropology of Abandon: Art―Ethnography in the Films of Cyrill Lachauer

 8. Can film restitute?
 Expanded Moving Image Visions for Museum Objects in the Times of Decolony

 Arnd Schneider is Professor of Social Anthropology at the University of Oslo, Norway, and has published widely on contemporary art and anthropology.
-He is the Editor of Art, Anthropology and Contested Heritage (2020) and Alternative Art and Anthropology: Global Encounters (2017).
+He is the Editor of Alternative Art and Anthropology: Global Encounters (2017) and Art, Anthropology and Contested Heritage (2020).